JGPAntunes/P205-Firmware/README.md

 All the code was developed in SEGGER Embedded Studio using JLink to flash our custom boards.

 # Disclaimer!
-To accelerate development, a partner company provided a few libraries manly for the cloud communications (since we're also using their cloud),
+To accelerate development, a partner company provided a few libraries mainly for the cloud communications (since we're also using their cloud),
 and since those libraries have proprietary content, the respective folders are empty.